-SEAREX was a 10-year (1977-1986) program and AEROCE a 5-year (1990-1995) program and thus outside of our simulation period, we compared the simulated data for the year 2010 towith DU and SS climatologies.
+SEAREX was a 10-year (1977-1986) program and AEROCE a 5-year (1990-1995) program and thus outside of our simulation period, we compared the simulated data for the year 2010 to DU climatologies.
 The monthly model values were constructed by averaging daily means only for days where an observation is available.
 Moreover, each model monthly mean was spatially collocated to the location of the observation station (by bi-linear interpolation).

-Figure 10 shows the scatterplots of monthly mean observed DU and SS surface concentrations against those simulated using SALSA2.0 and M7.
+Figure 10 shows the scatterplots of monthly mean observed DU surface concentrations against those simulated using SALSA2.0 and M7.
 DU mass concentrations from both SALSA2.0 and M7 show a moderate agreement against observations but underestimate the low values.
 The correlation coefficients for SALSA2.0 and M7 are 0.66 and 0.47, respectively.
-Both
+Both SALSA2.0 and M7 exhibit low NMB with values of -0.33 and -0.26, respectively.
+It has to be noted that, due to different periods in observations and simulations, DU mass concentrations are not strictly comparable because they are very sensitive to the 10 meter wind speed.